grafana/grafana-plugin-sdk-go/data/contract_docs/heatmap.md

 Note that multiple "value" fields can included to represent multiple dimensions within the same cell.
 The first value field is used in the display, unless explicilty configured

+The field names for yMax|yMin|y indicate the aggregation period or the supplied values.
+* yMax: the values are from the bucket below
+* yMin: the values are from to bucket above
+* y: the values are in the middle of the bucket

 ## Heatmap sparse (HeatmapSparse)